 Cash Converters operates retail stores that buy and sell unwanted goods.
 It’s a convenient way for you to sell your items.
 Visit the Cash Converters website to see what items they want to buy and their locations in Singapore.

 Sell your used items to the karang guni men or to the “Collectors and Traders for Multiple Waste Streams, Electrical Items, Furniture and Clothing” listed in the NEA website.

 2. Sell Online

 You can sell anything online at eBay.
 Just register as an eBay seller, create your item listing and sell online.
-Check out the eBay website to learn about selling.

 Some tools in the house such as the hammer, screwdriver, electric drill, handsaw, ladder and toolbox are not used frequently.
 If you have these tools, share them with your relatives and friends.
 If you don’t have the tools, you can ask around and borrow them.
 By sharing and borrowing, you reduce the need to buy new tools and free up storage space.